Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

 Identity Providers (IdP) manage authentication of Developers signing into the Dev Portal.

-Konnect’s Built-in authentication provider is used by default.
+Konnect's Built-in authentication provider is used by default.
 This will generate API keys for Developers.

 OIDC or SAML providers can be configured as an integrated IdP provider.

-Learn more about configuring IdPs in [Enable Self-Service Developer & Application Registration](/dev-portal/portals/app-reg)
+Learn more about configuring IdPs in [Enable Self-Service Developer & Application Registration](/dev-portal/app-reg/)

 ## Developer & Application Approvals